 These pages provide information on the various groups, services, and activities that comprise the complete academic experience.

 The University’s mission is to provide a mutually respectful environment conducive to student learning and development.
 In doing so, the University acknowledges that students can offer valuable information about the performance of the university in meeting goals and providing services as part of our mission.
 Consistent with this aim, the University invites feedback and is committed to addressing student dissatisfaction.
-When a problem or issue arises, students are advised to seek information and assistance through the various processes and procedures, including student governance organizations, instituted to receive and respond to student complaints regarding faculty/staff, another student, programs or services.
+When a problem or issue arises, students are advised to seek information and assistance through the various processes and procedures, including student governance organizations, instituted to receive and respond to student complaints regarding faculty/staff, another student, programs, or services.
 When registering concerns or complaints, students must follow the appropriate procedures.
-If a student has any question about the applicable procedure to follow for a particular complaint, the student should contact the Office of Student Services, Associate Vice President and Dean of Students at (504) 520-7359 or firstname.lastname@example.org.
+If a student has any question about the applicable procedure to follow for a particular complaint, the student should contact the Office of Student Services, Associate Vice President, and Senior Conduct Officer at (504) 520-7359 or firstname.lastname@example.org.
 Discussions may remain confidential until a student decides to take more formal action.

 The policy provisions outlined apply to all students currently enrolled at Xavier University of Louisiana who choose to make a formal written complaint.